eri-trabiccolo/childify-me/readme.txt

 Basically you can consider them as options related to theme.
 Wordpress saves them in a different db row of the wp-options table.
 From the Codex: http://codex.wordpress.org/Child_Themes

+**Note:** You may need to re-save your menu (Appearance > Menus, or Appearance > Customize > Menus) and theme options (including background and header images) after activating the child theme.

 = Why my child-theme's screenshot doesn't have the ribbon? =

 That feature is implemented using some functions of the PHP GD module.